 The TFH is supplied with three different water sources.
-River water is fed from the Tucannon River, and ranges in temperature from 33 to 60 °F, during use by the hatchery.
+River water is captured from the Tucannon River and ranges in temperatures from 33 to 60 °F during use by the hatchery.
 The intake is located one half mile upstream of the hatchery.
 This water travels down an open channel into Rainbow Lake.
 From the outlet of Rainbow Lake the water travels through an 18" above ground pipeline to the hatchery.
 This pipeline was completely replaced in 2005.
 Rainbow Lake functions as a reservoir to provide the hatchery with cooler water in the summer months and warmer water in the winter months.
 It also provides a pool of water to draw from when encountering adverse intake conditions, resulting in temporary loss of water flows.
+An estimated 8 hours of water supply is currently available, however, a proposed dredging project will increase its capacity and supply.
 The water right for this source is 16 cfs.
 Well water is pumped from two separate sources to an aeration tower, and then gravity fed to the rearing units and the domestic pump building.
 The combined well water right is 2 cfs, with well #2 running around 54 - 57° F and well #3 running a constant 61° F. Spring water is pumped from an underground collection site to the same aeration tower and gravity fed to rearing units.
 The water right for this source is 5.3 cfs, and has a stable temperature of 51 or 52° F.